BranchMetrics/ios-branch-deep-linking-attribution/README.md

 #### Retrieve session (install or open) parameters

 These session parameters will be available at any point later on with this command.
 If no params, the dictionary will be empty.
-This refreshes with every new session (app installs AND app opens)
+This refreshes with every new session (app installs AND app opens).

+#####getLatestReferringParams

 ###### Objective-C